 Top zero results are indicating queries that didn't return any results.
 There can be several reasons for this:

-- there are just no products in your catalogue that can match the query.
+- there are just no products in your catalog that can match the query.
 If the volume of the searches is quite high, you can increase your sales by adding those items

-- there are non-product queries, e.g. shipping or returns, in this case you cane use Page redirects feature to redirect the user to the relevant section of the store
+- there are non-product queries, e.g. shipping or returns, in this case, you can use Page redirects feature to redirect the user to the relevant section of the store

 Top partial matches indicate queries that were not matched directly, but each word in the query was matched separately.
-You can have products for football and gloves separately, but there's no products that contains both words at the same time.
+You can have products for football and gloves separately, but there are no products that contain both words at the same time.

-Although we still show results, they might not be as relevant as you can expect, so in order to improve things here, you can follow the same steps as for Zero search results analytics - either update product data or use Synonyms feature.
+Although we still show results, they might not be as relevant as you can expect, to improve it, you can follow the same steps as for Zero search results analytics - either update product data or use Synonyms feature.